 When you hear the term “breathing,” it doesn’t mean the wine is alive and breathing in.
 When wine is exposed to the air, once you remove the cork, chemical reactions begin to take place immediately.
 This is the part that is referenced when using the term “breathing.”

-You can purchase a decanter to essentially upgrade the breathing process or go ahead and pour.
+You can purchase a decanter to upgrade the breathing process or go ahead and pour essentially.
 If you are presenting the wine, go ahead and pour.
 The wine’s surface has more contact with the air when it’s in the glass.
 Swirling the wine in the glass expedites breathing as well.

 If you haven’t used a decanter before, we’ve got an article on how to clean and dry a decanter here.